hannotify/http-how-teenagers-talk-to-their-parents/sections/1-intro.md

 1. BEROEPSDEFORMATIE
 2. Other languages have a similar word (slide x5), but oddly enough English isn't one of them
 3. There *is* an English Wikipedia page on the subject, but funnily enough (slide) it uses the French word instead of an English equivalent.
-4. Which further leads me to believe that an English equivalent simply doesn't exist.
+4. Which further leads me to believe that the words doesn't exist in English.
-5. So let's see a definition, for those of you who aren't fluent in Dutch, French, German, Italian, Swedish or Spanish.
+5. So let's see a definition, for those of you who prefer English.

 ---